mbouhier/HASOR/README.md

+This repository contains the files of the website of HASOR - OpenRTI device.
-The website aims to provide comprehensive and up-to-date information about the HASOR - OpenRTI device.
+This website aims to provide comprehensive and up-to-date information about the HASOR - OpenRTI device.
 It is designed to offer an intuitive user experience while clearly presenting the features, functionalities, and benefits of the device.

 ## Contribution